ropensci/rnoaa/cran-comments.md

 -----

-This version fixes some bugs.
+This version fixes some bugs and fixes a failing test on some cran checks.

 Thanks!
 Scott Chamberlain